Are you a fan of TV? Are you watching out for the 2019 Season Premieres?

 Premiere week is here and I’m sharing the shows I’m most excited about watching.

-Shows I’m most excited about
+2019 Season Premieres I’m most excited about

 This is Us – This is Us is my favorite drama on TV!
 From the moment I started watching This is Us, with the twists and turns from the beginning, this show captured my heart and I’m stuck like glue to it.
 Every.
 Single.
 Week.
 They keep you guessing, but in a good way.
 They tug at your heartstrings and keep you asking for more.
 It’s gooood!